 20% Several short quizzes or in-class assignments, usually to be given during class.
 These will often involve group work.
 You may drop your lowest score.
 These assignments will together constitute one exam.
-An individual or group project at the end of the quarter may count as two quizzes.
+An individual or group project may be assigned at the end of the quarter and may count as two quizzes.

-Exams:
+Exams

-You will need a scantron form (half-page) for the final exam and the following: 20%: one hour exam, Wed., Jan.
-29 20%: one hour exam, Mon., Feb.
-24
+You will need a scantron form (half-page) for the final exam and the following:

+20%: one hour exam, Wed., Oct.
+15 20%: one hour exam, Wed., Nov.
+12

 20% Homework assignments.
-Homework (all checked problems \checkmark unless otherwise noted) is assigned during each class and must be kept in a loose leaf binder.
-Your homework will be turned in at the end of each chapter.
+Homework (all checked problems $\checkmark$ unless otherwise noted) is assigned during each class and must be kept in a loose leaf binder.
+Your homework will be turned in ONLY at the end of each chapter.
 Homework is graded for completion, not correctness.
 NO LATE HOMEWORK ACCEPTED.
 EVER!
 Do not turn in your entire homework notebook.
 You may miss one homework assignment and still receive full credit.

-20% Final Exam: mandatory, comprehensive, given on Wed., March 26, 6:15-8:15 PM.
+20% Final Exam: mandatory, comprehensive, given on Wed., Dec.
+10, 6:15-8:15 PM.
 There will be no makeups or early exams.
 The final exam score will be used to replace lowest of the earlier exams, if and only if final exam is higher.